 If you’re a musician, you may wonder how to find band members to play with.
 After all, the great thing about music is that it is collaborative.
-One of the most exciting things about watching or listening to a live band is the coming together of a number of musicians who are working as a team to create the sound.
-No matter what kind of musician you are – generally speaking you will eventually come to a point where you need to engage other musicians.
+One of the most exciting things about watching or listening to a live band is the coming together of several musicians working as a team to create the sound.
+No matter what kind of musician you are – generally speaking, you will eventually come to a point where you need to engage other musicians.

-So whether you are a singer-songwriter looking to expand your sound or you’re a bass player looking to find bandmates.
-This is the article for you!
+So, whether you are a singer-songwriter looking to expand your sound or a bass player looking to find bandmates, this article is for you!

-We’ll cover why the right band members are important and how to find good band members that are going to bring the best out in you.
+We’ll cover why the right band members are important and how to find good band members that will bring out the best in you.
 Be sure to stay until the very end so you don’t miss out on any key information!

 Everyone knows that in order to be successful at anything, “you’ve got to get your team right”.
 And it’s not even necessarily about talent or ability (although that often helps).

-After the band’s first recording session, the producers felt that Best’s drumming style wasn’t working with the music and the decision was made to replace Best with someone else.
-This is where Ringo Star came in and the rest is history.
+After the band’s first recording session, the producers felt that Best’s drumming style wasn’t working with the music and decided to replace him with someone else.
+This is where Ringo Star came in, and the rest is history.

-On the other hand, Peter Buck of REM often talks about how both he and the band’s singer, Michael Stipe, felt early on that their partnership and their ability to bring the best out in each other was the key to the band’s success.
-He said “I knew this guy would make me famous”.
+On the other hand, Peter Buck of REM often talks about how he and the band’s singer, Michael Stipe, felt early on that their partnership and ability to bring the best out of each other was the key to the band’s success.
+He said, “I knew this guy would make me famous”.

-Playing to a barman and his dog on a Thursday night in the middle of winter is a grim and discouraging experience as a solo artist.
+Playing to a bartender and his dog on a Thursday night in the middle of winter is a grim and discouraging experience as a solo artist.

-But, as a band it’s a laugh and an excuse for a live practice and a couple of drinks.
-And moreover you can all motivate each other when you each experience moments of doubt.
+But, as a band, it’s a laugh and an excuse for a live practice and a couple of drinks.
+Moreover, you can all motivate each other when you each experience moments of doubt.

 There are loads of ways to find band members – here are a few tried and tested options and some other methods you might not have thought of!

-Perhaps not as relevant in the digital age as it once was but taking out a listing in a magazine or local newspaper is a well known way to find like minded musicians.
+Perhaps not as relevant in the digital age as it once was, taking out a listing in a magazine or local newspaper is a well-known way to find like-minded musicians.